somesh1999/project1/readme.txt

-Hello my name is Somesh Manna
+Hello my name is Somesh Manna.
+This is for you Sam Bhaiya